European driving licence: EEA relevance

 The provisions of Directive 2006/126/EC mention that it has European Economic Area (EEA) relevance, meaning that its provisions apply to all 27 EU member states, as well as Iceland, Liechtenstein, and Norway, through incorporation into the agreement on the EEA.

 The Directive was incorporated into the EEA agreement through Decision of the EEA Joint committee No 29/2008 of 14 March 2008 amending Annex XIII (Transport) to the EEA Agreement.
 The Decision made some adaptions to the directive, notably: the distinguishing sign issuing the licence is encircled by an ellipse instead of being printed on the European flag, the words "driving licence" in Icelandic and Norwegian languages were added, and the words “European Communities model” were replaced by “EEA model”.

+Switzerland

 Although Switzerland is a member state of EFTA, it is not a contracting party of EEA Agreement.
 Switzerland is instead linked to the EU by a series of bilateral agreements and has generally adopted much of the harmonised EU legislation with regard to driving licences.
 Switzerland has used categories similar to the EU system of vehicle categories since the 2000s, and Swiss driving licences resemble EEA-style credit-card licences, comparable to other non-EU/EEA European countries.

+French Overseas Collectivities and Territories

+Likewise, French Overseas Collectivities and Territories are not in the EEA despite being part of the French Republic.
+However, with the exception of Saint Pierre and Miquelon (which uses 'standard' French driving licences) and Wallis and Futuna (which is the last remaining French territory still issuing non-credit card sized licences), all Overseas Collectivities of France have followed EU harmonisation standards, as well as the 'EEA model'.
+As of May 2024, Saint Martin is the only French territory member of the EU to use a different format to the current 'standard' French format.

 Implementation

-The directive stipulated that all 31 EEA members states must have adopted laws implementing the directive no later than 19 January 2011.
+The directive stipulated that (then) all 31 EEA members states must have adopted laws implementing the directive no later than 19 January 2011.
 Those laws took effect in all EEA members states on 19 January 2013.
 All licences issued before that date will become invalid by 2033.